Waste

 This question aims to understand what initiatives a company has implemented to reduce and manage their general waste, which includes waste generated from their headquarters, stores or warehouses.

-• Select waste reduction initiatives if you can provide any evidence of the initiatives described above
+Select none if you cannot provide any evidence of the initiatives described above

 Applicability: Brand, Retailer, Brand and Retailer